NET WORTH: Unknown

 FUNDING AREAS: Education & Youth Services, Environment, Human Services

-OVERVIEW: Daniel Akerson, his wife Karin, and family give through the Blue Earth Foundation, which supports education, children, and the environment, particularly in the Washington, D.C., area.
+OVERVIEW: Daniel Akerson, his wife Karin, and family conduct their philanthropy through the Blue Earth Foundation, which supports education, children, and the environment, particularly in the Washington, D.C., area.

 BACKGROUND: Born in California and raised in Minnesota, Daniel F. Akerson earned a B.S.E.E. from the U.S. Naval Academy and an M.Sc. in economics from the London School of Economics.
 Akerson served as chairman, CEO or president of several major companies, including The Carlyle Group, General Instrument, MCI, Nextel and XO Communications.
 He was also chairman and CEO of General Motors.